-Disadvantages of Ethereum Scaling Solutions
+Disadvantages of Ethereum scaling solutions

 The second scenario requires thoughtful allocation.
-Suppose Uniswap opened markets on two eth Layer 2 sidechains, and you divided your liquidity between them.
+Suppose Uniswap opened markets on two Ethereum Layer 2 sidechains, and you divided your liquidity between them.
 What if one of them never took off?
 You would miss out on transaction fee rewards.

 Liquidity disparity is another challenge in Ethereum scalability.
-As smaller sidechains accumulate less liquidity, they are less reliable than the main chain.
+As smaller sidechains accumulate less liquidity, they are less reliable than the Ethereum main chain.
 To afford comparable security guarantees, they need as much or more staked liquidity tied up in the consensus process.

-The Best Layer 2 Ethereum Projects
+The best Ethereum Layer 2 projects

 Ethereum settles an impressive volume of transactions — it processed $1.5 trillion in Q1 2021 alone.
-Clearly, the public interest in the network is high despite its drawbacks — that is, low speed, high costs, and inconvenience.
+Clearly, the public interest in the network is high despite its drawbacks — that is, low transaction speed, high costs, and inconvenience.
 To catch up with Visa, which processes $2 trillion per quarter, Ethereum needs an upgrade.

-The power of Layer 2 crypto sidechains is undeniable.
+While the upgrade to PoS is slated for August 2022, the power of Layer 2 crypto sidechains is undeniable.
 Given the current results, they can outpace Visa's volumes easily in the near future.
 Here are the most active Layer 2 scaling solutions as of March 2022.

 Previously known as MATIC, this ZK powerhouse is #1 on the list of Ethereum Layer 2 projects.
 It has received high acclaim and financial support from Coinbase Ventures and many smaller projects.
 Its popularity soared during the NFT boom, and TVL has already approached $9 billion.